+August 2022

+IVCC and Medicines for Malaria Venture (MMV) launched the Global Health Priority Box to provide scientists with free access to a collection of compounds with confirmed activity against infectious and mosquito-borne diseases, and vectors of global concern.

+December 2022

+The successful completion of the New Nets Project, delivering over 35 million Interceptor® G2 nets, establishing the evidence base f WHO policy recommendation for pyrethroid-brfenapyr insecticide treated nets (ITNs) and laying the groundwork for the introduction of a competitor product (PermaNet® Dual), thereby ensuring global production capacity to match growing demand.

+March 2023

+New indoor residual spray (IRS), VECTRON[TM] T500, has had its evaluation cor intert t-ed by the World Health Organization (WHO) PreqQualification we tor control assessment team and achieved its Pre-Qualification listing.

+March 2023

+The Papua New Guinea Institute of Medic search (PNGIMR) officially opened the Belna Nathat Centre, a new entomological facility in Madang province, with funding support from IVCC through the Indo-Pacific Initiative (IPI), supported by the Australian Government.

+June 2023

-December 2022 The successful completion of the New Nets Project, delivering over 35 million Interceptor® G2 nets, establishing the evidence base for a WHO policy recommendation for pyrethroid-chlorfenapyr insecticide treated nets (ITNs) and laying the groundwork for the introduction of a competitor product (PermaNet® Dual), thereby ensuring global production capacity to match growing demand.
-2023 March 2023 New indoor residual spraying (IRS), VECTRONTM T500, has had its evaluation completed by the World Health Organization (WHO) prequalification vector control assessment team and achieved its prequalification listing.
-June - September 2023 Three of IVCC's collaborating African scientific research institutes have been granted Good Laboratory Practice (GLP) certification by the South African National Accreditation System (SANAS): the Vector Control Product Evaluation Centre Institut Pierre Richet (VCPEC IPR), the Centre Suisse de Recherches Scientifiques (CSRS) in Côte d'Ivoire, and the National Institute for Medical Research (NIMR) - Amani Research Centre in Muheza, Tanzania.
-March 2023 The Papua New Guinea Institute of Medical Research (PNGIMR) officially opened the Belna Natnat Centre, a new entomological facility in Madang province, with funding support from IVCC through the Indo-Pacific Initiative (IPI), supported by the Australian Government.
-July 2023 Successful proof of concept for an automated identification system.
+Three of IVCC's collaborating African Scientific Research Institutes have been granted Good Laboratory Practice (GLP) certification by the South African National Accreditation System (SANAS): the Vector Control Product Evaluation Centre Institut Pierre Richet (VC 🛀 IPR), The Centre Suisse de Recherches Scienniques (CSRS) in Côte d'Ivoire, and the National Institute for Medical Research (NIMR) - Amani Research Centre in Muheza, Tanzania.

+July 2023

+Successful interf of concept for the comated identification system (JHU).
 Accurate identification of mosquito species, using photographic-recognition technology, was proven.
 This should enable non-expert users to identify key vector species via a smartphone.
 The team has secured follow-on funding from elsewhere to complete development.

+August 2023

-August 2023 Completion of a third year of expanded IRS implementation by mining and agricultural companies in Ghana, supported by IVCC's New Routes to Market Initiative, and the mobilisation of domestic funding to implement IRS by a local, private sector pest control company in two priority districts.
-June 2023 Successful proof of concept for RNAi (Indiana University) and Chromobacterium (Johns Hopkins University).
+Completion of a third year of expanded implementation by mining and agricul-tural companies in Ghana, supported by IVCC's New Routes to Market Initiative, and the mobilisation of domastic funding to implement IRS by a local, private secpest control company in two priority districts.

+June 2023

+Successful proof of concertient RNAi (Indiana Univertient and Chromobacterium (John Hopkins University, [JHU]).
 These biorational insecticide candidates have proven potential both as larvicides and adulticides within attractive targeted sugar baits (ATSB®) with no known cross-resistance mechanisms.
 RNAi has been selected for further development by a commercial partner.

+August 2023

-August 2023 Bite Barrier, the first EPA-approved transfluthrin passive emanator, was licensed for commercial launch following positive entomological field trials under Project BITE.
+Bite Barrier, the first EPA-approved transfluthrin passive emanate as licensed for commercial launch following positive entomological field trials under Project BITE.
 Project BITE (Bite Interruption Towards Elimination) is part of IVCC's IPI, supported by the Australian Government.

-IVCC's journey toward equity, diversity & inclusion At IVCC we are committed to embedding equity and diversity principles across all our operations.
+IVCC's Journey toward equity, diversity & inclusion

+At IVCC we are committed to embedding equity and diversity principles across all our operations.
 We acknowledge the importance of doing so, not only as an employer but also as part of our core mission to have a positive impact on vulnerable populations.

 We focus on three key areas to ensure the integration of equity and diversity throughout the work of our organisation: